kristinbarton/ufs-arctic-workflow/README.md

 Generating ESMF mesh from MOM6 mask file
 ----------------------------------------
 This is for generating the meshes necessary to run with MOM6 in UFS based on existing MOM6 grid files.
-These have already been generated for the Arctic MOM6 mesh used in [Accessing Existing Test Cases (Hera)](#accessing-existing-test-cases-hera).
+These have already been generated for the Arctic MOM6 mesh used in [Accessing Existing Test Cases (Ursa)](#accessing-existing-test-cases-hera).
-1. Find the required files in `mom6_mesh_generation` (or on Hera: `/scratch4/BMC/ufs-artic/Kristin.Barton/files/ufs_arctic_testing/mesh_generation/`)
+1. Find the required files in `mom6_mesh_generation` (or on Ursa: `/scratch4/BMC/ufs-artic/Kristin.Barton/files/ufs_arctic_testing/mesh_generation/`)
 2. Copy both files to the directory containing an ocean mask file.
 * *Note*: This requires an `ocean_mask.nc` file containing longitude and latitude variables `x(ny,nx)` and `y(ny,nx)`, respectively.
 * If you have these variables but with different names, edit the `gen_scrip.ncl` file lines 42 and 48 to the correct variable names.